-11.4 The effect of the proposed section 29(4A) is to remove from the legislative competence of the Scottish Parliament any matter in retained EU law (i.e. which was subject to an EU competence) even although that matter, as such, would not have fallen within a reserved matter under schedule 5 of the Scotland Act 1998 e.g. agriculture, fisheries, environmental protection etc.
+The effect of the proposed section 29(4A) is to remove from the Scottish Parliament's legislative competence any matter in retained EU law even although that matter, as such, would not have fallen within a reserved matter under schedule 5 of the Scotland Act 1998 e.g. agriculture, fisheries, environmental protection and the other areas contained in the list of 111 policy areas where EU law intersects with devolution referred to later in this paper.

-11.5 There are a number of alternative options in addition to the one in the bill for dealing with the complexities of retained EU law and the competence of the devolved jurisdictions.
-This is an area of political debate and we offer these options for consideration without endorsing any particular one:

-11.6(a) Adopt the provisions in the bill on a transitional basis only and subject to a specific cut-off date.
+- 11.6 There are a number of alternative options in addition to the one in the bill for dealing with the complexities of retained EU law and the competence of the devolved jurisdictions.
+This is an area of political debate and we offer these options for consideration without endorsing any particular one: - (a) Adopt the provisions in the bill on a transitional basis only and subject to a specific cut-off date.
 At the expiry of the transitional period, powers in devolved areas would revert to the devolved legislatures, unless specific alternatives had been put in place.
-This would allow the UK Government the opportunity to work out what has to be done in light of the UK's future relationship with the EU, but acknowledge that the devolved legislatures will obtain the additional powers within a defined timescale.

-11.6(b) Repeal the EU law constraint leaving EU competences to fall as determined by schedule 5, and any new common frameworks to be established by agreement between the UK Government and the devolved administrations.
+This would allow the UK Government the opportunity to work out what has to be done in light of the UK's future relationship with the EU, but acknowledge that the devolved legislatures will obtain the additional powers within a defined timescale. - (b) Repeal the EU law constraint leaving EU competences to fall as determined by schedule 5, and any new common frameworks to be established by agreement between the UK Government and the devolved administrations.

-11.6(c) Replace the cross-cutting EU constraint with new cross-cutting constraints, for example to protect the UK single market and/or to comply with international obligations.
-These might be more or less extensive than the EU law constraint in practice, but would have the benefit of (a) an underpinning principle and (b) catering for unforeseen cases.

-11.6(d) Repeal the EU law constraint and amend schedule 5 to re-reserve specific competences to the UK level to enable UK Government to establish common frameworks.
+- (c) Replace the cross-cutting EU constraint with new cross-cutting constraints, for example to protect the UK single market and/or to comply with international obligations.
+These might be more or less extensive than the EU law constraint in practice, but would have the benefit of (a) an underpinning principle and (b) catering for unforeseen cases - (d) Repeal the EU law constraint and amend schedule 5 to re-reserve specific competences to the UK level to enable UK Government to establish common frameworks.